One Writer's Thoughts on Indie Publishing

 - Fun to Add: The One With All The Writing Advice

 - Dictation: My advice is to read a little and then just do the thing.
 On Being a Dictator, The Writer's Guide to Training Your Dragon.
+Even better advice?
+Avoid breaking your fingers if you find dictation a pain to edit.

 - The Big Process: Write.
 Publish.
 Repeat. is a bit older now, but it really helped me wrap my head around the whole start to finish process (there's is some language, though).